 In the middle of UK winter, you might need a dry suit or a winter Wetsuit.
 In the summer, you might only need a pair of boardshorts and a rashie or t-shirt.
 Be aware that it’s often more exposed on the water than on shore, and windchill has a significant impact if you’ve had a dunking.
 The general rule is you need clothing that is flexible and moves with you, but keeps hypothermia at bay.

 All good boards with throw in a leash with the board, but not all of the leashes are good.
 This is an essential piece of safety kit, and the type of leash you need depends on the paddling you’ll be doing.
-For most general SUP, a coiled 10ft leash is spot on.
-If you’re going to be trying surf SUP, a straight leash is better, and if you’re getting into river WW SUP, then you need a specialist quick release leash.
-People have drowned in rivers because they’ve had the wrong kind of leash.
-But this is only important at the performance end of the spectrum.
-Most general paddlers will not need anything other than a coiled 10ft leash.
+For most general SUP, a coiled 10ft leash with a quick release belt is perfect.
+If you’re going to be trying surf SUP, a straight leash is better, and if you’re never going to be in flowing water or windy conditions (tidal estuaries, rivers, exposed waters), then a coiled ankle leash might be ok.
+But beware, people have drowned in rivers because they’ve had the wrong kind of leash.

 Wear sunscreen and sunglasses.
 And maybe a hat.
 Especially if you’re fair.
 The water really reflects the sun!